DevOps in PowerShell automation

 Artifact management

-In more advanced automation scenarios, instead of putting all the logic in a single PowerShell script, you might want to make it more reusable and modular, i.e., create PowerShell modules so that individual functions can be reused as cmdlets in a control script(s) that implement business logic itself.
+In more advanced automation scenarios, instead of putting all the logic in a single PowerShell script, you might want to make it more reusable and modular.
+For example, you might create PowerShell modules so that individual functions can be reused as cmdlets in a control script(s) that implement business logic itself.

 If you work with PowerShell long enough, it is highly likely that you are already using such an artifact repository as PowerShell Gallery.
 It hosts most of the PowerShell modules as well as individual scripts that you might need for your automation.
 Technically, that repository is just a NuGet feed that contains NuGet packages.